philosophicles/CamdramDataWarehouse/Readme.md

 * `count(distinct ShowId)` for number of shows
 * counts of dimension identifiers like `VenueId`, `SocietyId`, etc

-In this dataset, counting shouldn't be underestimated.
+In this dataset, the utility of just counting things shouldn't be underestimated.

 2. Min and Max ticket price